 After the primer is dry you can paint the trim.
 Using small strokes, paint the trim in sections.
 When you’ve covered a few feet with small strokes, go back and use a longer stroke to smooth out the smaller brush strokes.
 Continue in the way until the trim is completely painted.
 Remove the painter’s tape before the paint dries.

 The preparation work for painting your wood trim may take quite a while, but when you finish and see the end result, you’ll be glad you put in the time and effort.
 You also have the option of getting that professional look without the work and hassle.
-The Nevada Painting Company has experienced professionals that will paint your wood trim perfectly.
+The Painting Company has experienced professionals that will paint your wood trim perfectly.
 We even offer assistance in picking the best color for your trim.
-Contact us today for help with your painting needs.
+Contact us today for help with your painting needs in Arizona, Colorado, and Nevada.